OneIdentity/ansible-authentication-services/docs/CLIENT_JOIN.md

         dest: client_join_report.html
     ```

   The `src` key for each list entry is the report template file on the Ansible control node.
-With a relative path Ansible will look in the `client_sw` role `template` directory.
+With a relative path Ansible will look in the `client_join` role `template` directory.
 Use a absolute path to speciy templates located elsewhere on the Ansible control node.

   The `dest` key for each list entry is the report file on the machine specified in `client_join_reports_host`.
 If `client_join_reports_host` is set to the Ansible control node a relative path can be used and it will be relative to the directory from which the playbook is run.
 For other hosts, an absolute path must be used.
 In either case the containing directory must exist.